gottacatchenall/MetacommunityDynamics.jl/design_document.md

 - Envrionmental Conditions across Space

 2. Dynamics
 -  Measurement (what is the thing that is changing, e.g. abundance, occupancy, traits, phylogenetic distance, etc.)
 - DynamicsModel (how does this measure change over time, as a function of the state/environment/etc.)
 - DynamicsState a set of Meaurements for each Location
 - DynamicsTrajectory a list of DynamicsStates over time

-3. Metacommunity
+3. Metaweb
-- EcologicalNetwork
+- Superclass of `EcologicalNetwork`